Sentinels From Space: Plot

 With the purest insouciance, David and Charles enter Thorstein's castle, defeating every one of its security systems.
 They assassinate Thorstein's decoy and wait for Thorstein himself to arrive.
 After Thorstein arrives and quickly departs, David and Charles kidnap him from his helicopter and take him to Charles and Mavis's house.
 There the two men convince Thorstein to abandon his war against Terra, pointing out that he likely won't live long enough to become Emperor of Venus, that some unworthy stooge will get to enjoy that role.

 Having completed his mission, David steals a rocketship and returns to Terra, letting Conrad clean up the legal mess he has created.
 He joins Leina in catching up on news, beamed telepathically across interstellar space, regarding the movements of the Denebs.
 Several weeks later he and Leina are picked up and taken to meet Major Lomax of Terrestrial Intelligence.

 They are sealed inside a bunker alone with Lomax, who is in so much pain from an accident that he does not care whether he lives or dies.
 In order to walk out of the bunker alive, David and Leina must convince hidden observers that they are ordinary, if artful, telepaths and not, as has been hinted, zombies controlled by extraterrestrial beings (which, in fact, is what they are).
 Charles and Mavis are being subjected to an identical interrogation on Venus.
 The four zombies play their roles perfectly as their replacements appear on Terra and Venus, then, after the suspicions have been allayed, Lomax has an attack of intense pain.
 Feigning concern, David and Leina jump up as if to help and at the same time subject Lomax to a telepathic attack that makes him trigger the devices that kill all six of them.

 Lomax regains consciousness in a realm where all pain is gone.
 He learns of the Denebs, advanced creatures possessed of a collective inferiority complex that they hide under delusions of superiority so brittle that the mere thought of creatures equal to them sends them into a genocidal rage.
 The secret that must be kept from Humanity, lest the Denebs discover it, is that humans are the larval form of creatures vastly superior to the Denebs.

 Reviews

-Kirkus Reviews wrote about Sentinels From Space:

-Fletcher Pratt, in the Saturday Review of 6 June 1953 wrote: "Theme: We are watched from afar, but not quite helpless or hopeless.
-Handling: Exciting semi-classic, but is this the way super-minds work?
-Rating: The hand is Russell, but the voice is Van Vogt."

 Dave Langford reviewed Sentinels From Space for White Dwarf #99, and stated that "Awful, because metaphors about 'great bright-eyed moths beating gloriously through the endless night' fit terribly into a threadbare plotline consisting largely of psychic mutants swapping cliched wisecracks and mayhem."